enginbyram/.dotfiles/README.md

-# Xmonad configurations
+# xmonad configs

-Not much is happening here, only my backups.
+not much is happening here, only backups.